 You may submit the Common Application online or by mail.
 If you would like an application mailed to you, please contact the Office of Admissions.
-There is a $60 application fee to submit a paper application; the fee is waived if you apply online.
+There is a no application fee to apply to Emmanuel.

 If you are a home-schooled student, use the code 970000 for the secondary school block on the Common Application.

 Your school counselor may submit your current high school transcript by mail or through the Common Application website.
 When your first marking period grades become available, please make sure the grades are submitted to our office.
 Click here to see the coursework we review as part of your high school transcript.

 You must complete an essay with your Common Application.

 Your recommendations should come from your school counselor and an academic teacher of your choosing.

 Applicants for admission are not required to submit standardized test scores (SAT I, SAT II and ACT).
 If you choose to submit your test results, please have them sent directly from the testing agency or indicated on your official high school transcript.
 The Emmanuel College CEEB code is 3368.

 Students applying to Emmanuel's direct-entry Bachelor of Nursing program for Fall 2021 can also apply test-optional given the extenuating circumstances of the current health crisis and the cancellation of testing.

 For more information on this policy, please visit our test-optional information page.

 While not required, an interview with an admissions counselor is recommended to help the Admissions Committee learn more about your background and interest in attending Emmanuel.
 Interviews are available on campus or can be scheduled with your admissions counselor while they are visiting your area.
 Click here to schedule an on-campus interview.